Luxury Expenditures Policy

 The purpose of this policy is to establish parameters and internal controls governing the

-Mountain Valley Bank (together with its subsidiaries and controlled affiliates,
+expenditures of Mountain Valley Bank (together with its subsidiaries and controlled affiliates,

 referred to hereafter as the Organization).
 Expenditures of the Organization should be